Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Discussion

 \section{Discussion}

 In this work, we investigated the heterogeneity in sleep stage dynamics and stage-specific rates of apnea and hypopnea events in OSA patients by analyzing data from the APPLES study, which generated several novel insights.
 We found that for the average patient, having an OSA event during a given epoch increases the probability of awakening or changing sleep stages in the following epoch, although both the baseline probabilities and the magnitude of this change vary substantially among patients.
 Also, for the average patient, the expected wait time between OSA events is substantially shorter during REM sleep than during non-REM, although again there is significant patient variation in rates.
 By modeling the covariance of our model's random effects, we revealed that during REM sleep, patient baseline rates of transitions to Awake or non-REM are positively correlated with one another, as well as being correlated with greater impact of OSA events on these transitions, while during non-REM sleep, baseline rates of transitions to REM or Awake are negatively correlated with the corresponding shifts due to events.
 Finally, we clustered patients into four interpretable groups based on their random effects.
 This revealed that other demographic and health variables, such as age, sex, and BMI, vary significantly by event rates and sleep dynamics.
-Turning to the cognitive performance measure BSRT, we determined that relative to cluster 4, which had the highest average AHI, cluster 1 had significantly better BSRT scores after correcting for age and sex.
-This result was noteworthy because, while cluster 1 had the lowest rate of events during REM sleep, it did not have the lowest overall AHI, supporting the hypothesis that events in REM sleep may be particularly harmful to cognitive outcomes.
-In contrast to our clustering approach, a regression of BSRT on AHI directly did not yield a significant association after correcting for sex and age, further emphasizing the limitations of an AHI-based analysis.
+Turning to the cognitive performance measures BSRT and Pathfinder, we determined that relative to cluster 4, which had the highest average AHI, cluster 1 had better BSRT scores, but not better Pathfinder scores, after correcting for age and sex.
+This result was noteworthy because, while cluster 1 had the lowest rate of events during REM sleep, it did not have the lowest overall AHI, supporting the hypothesis that events in REM sleep may be particularly harmful to memory-dependent processes.
+In contrast to our clustering approach, a regression of BSRT on AHI directly yielded a $95\%$ credible interval that included zero, illustrating the limitations of an AHI-based analysis.